-- 1) All new development will be expected to prioritise and support existing safe, direct, walking and cycling routes, car-free where possible and including safe routes to schools.
-Particular attention will be paid to supporting the independent movement of the young, the elderly and people with mobility difficulties. - 2) Existing walking and cycling networks across the plan area should be expanded where practical, protected and improved.
-More pedestrian crossings should be provided at key pedestrian crossing points. - 3) Developer contributions will be sought from major developments (i.e. the strategic housing sites), to enhance movement throughout the town for the new residents to reach schools, health facilities, shops, and public transport and to provide additional cycle parking and taxi-ranks where there is an identified need.
+- 1) New development should prioritise and support existing safe, direct, walking and cycling routes, carfree where possible and including safe routes to schools.
+Particular attention will be paid to supporting the independent movement of the young, the elderly and people with mobility difficulties. - 2) Proposals which safeguard and expand walking and cycling networks will be supported.

-- 9.3 The public consultation events in 2015 revealed support to encourage Lewes town centre to be as car-free as possible, whilst maintaining and improving the current public transport services that are available.
+9.3 The public consultation events in 2015 revealed support to encourage Lewes town centre to be as car-free as possible, whilst maintaining and improving the current public transport services that are available.
 Public footpaths and street crossings should be greatly enhanced, and clearer cycle routes should be implemented throughout the centre of the town.
-The town should begin to move towards greater pedestrian and cyclist priority and reduce the negative impact of cars in the central area. - 9.4 Better pedestrian and cycle routes connections need to be made between the neighbourhoods in Lewes.
+The town should begin to move towards greater pedestrian and cyclist priority and reduce the negative impact of cars in the central area.

+9.4 Better pedestrian and cycle routes connections need to be made between the neighbourhoods in Lewes.
 On-road vehicular routes need to better accommodate cycle-specific infrastructure, e.g. introducing cycle lanes and advanced stop boxes at junctions where possible.
-These cycle routes should then lead to rural open spaces where the bicycle can continue to be used alongside the river and then out into the surrounding landscape, e.g.. via a good connection to Egrets Way. - 9.5 All new development will support safe walking and cycling routes, shared where appropriate (but with safe separation of cyclists and pedestrians), and with safe routes to schools within, into and out of Lewes.
+These cycle routes should then lead to rural open spaces where the bicycle can continue to be used alongside the river and then out into the surrounding landscape, e.g.. via a good connection to Egrets Way.

+9.5 All new development will support safe walking and cycling routes, shared where appropriate (but with safe separation of cyclists and pedestrians), and with safe routes to schools within, into and out of Lewes.

 9.6 Particular attention will be paid to the needs of the young, the elderly and people who are less mobile or who have additional needs.

 Lewes will be better connected by these means.

 See Public Realm map after Policy SSI.

 9.7 New development needs to ensure good, safe, easily accessible cycle connections from the town to the local countryside and local towns and villages for business and leisure; for residents, visitors, and those living in the villages for whom Lewes town centre supplies many major services.
+Where such a request accords with published standards, developer contributions will be sought from major developments to enhance movement throughout the town for the new residents to reach schools, health facilities, shops and public transport, and to provide additional cycle parking and taxi-ranks where there is an identified need.